 Agriculture can be broken down into two categories: Commerical and Subsistence agriculture.
 The essential difference between these two categories is that the objective of commercial agriculture is to generate profit.
 Subsistence farming is basically a farm that can feed a family to survive.

 The type of agricultural practice for a region is greatly determined by the geolocation and the country’s developmental status.
-For example, it is more common to find subsistence agriculture developing countries that grow food for their families and sell the surplus in local markets.
+For example, it is more common to find subsistence agriculture in developing countries that grow food for their families and sell the surplus in local markets.

 On the other hand, in developed countries like North America, only a tiny percentage are farmers.
 They use industrial agriculture like monoculture to grow enough food to feed the population with a comfortable surplus.
-This type of industrial farming is the most popular means of obtaining the food needed to provide the world; however, it comes with huge implications.
+This type of industrial farming is the most popular means of obtaining the food needed to provide for the world; however, it comes with huge implications.

 There Are 12 Principles In Designing Permaculture Spaces